-Opportunity Value Chain Time horizon Likelihood Magnitude Market As sustainability and Climate Change have become increasingly relevant, Indra has found some new opportunities and markets that would not otherwise exist.
-For each of its markets (Defence, Transport, ATM, Information Technology), Indra has started to participate in new market opportunities related to Climate Change, extending its product portfolio to a sustainable side, which can lead to increased revenues.
-Direct operations; Downstream Short term Virtually certain Medium- High Capital and Financial Markets • Indra complies with sustainability reporting regulations and works to anticipate new regulations.
-By reporting comprehensively on these issues, the company improves its transparency, builds investor confidence, and is better positioned to attract new investment flows.
-Direct operations Short term Virtually certain Medium- High Society and value chain Indra's commitment to sustainability extends throughout its supply chain, including its suppliers.
-This can help reduce environmental impact and make an important social contribution to the fight against Climate Change.
-Upstream, Direct operations; Downstream Medium term Very likely Medium Technology L By expanding Indra's current portfolio to include new products and services that help mitigate and adapt to Climate Change, Indra can benefit from increased revenues and a better market position relative to competitors who may not have solutions that meet their customers' sustainability needs.
-Direct operations; Downstream Short term Virtually certain Medium- High Research, Development, and Innovation As a technology company, Indra is constantly working to be at the leading edge of innovative technologies.
+Opportunity Value Chain Time horizon Likelihood Magnitude Market: reputation, access to financing and attraction of investment flows ; Indra complies with sustainability reporting regulations and works to anticipate new regulations.
+By reporting comprehensively on these issues, the company improves its transparency , builds investor confidence , and is better positioned to attract new investment flows and access financing .
+Direct operations Short term Virtually certain Medium- High Market: access to new markets As sustainability and Climate Change have become increasingly relevant, Indra has started to participate in new opportunities related to Climate Change in each of its markets (Defence, Mobility, ATM, Information Technology) that would not otherwise exist.
+This can lead to increased revenues as the company is expanding is market share to other segments.
+Direct operations; Downstream Short term Virtually certain Medium- High Products and services: development and/or expansion of f low emission g oods and serv ices By expanding Indra's current portfolio to include new products and services that help mitigate and adapt to Climate Change, Indra can benefit from increased revenues and a better market position relative to competitors who may not have solutions that meet their customers' sustainability needs.
+Direct operations; Downstream Short term Virtually certain Medium- High Products and services: development of new products or services through R&D and inn ovation As a technology company, Indra is constantly working to be at the leading edge of innovative technologies.
 The company therefore invests in R&D&I and works with other partners to develop the most innovative solutions, including sustainability requirements, which may be needed in the future.
-R&D&I is therefore an opportunity that can increase the company's revenues in the medium/long term and improve its competitiveness and positioning in a constantly changing environment.
-Direct operations; Downstream Medium/ Long term Very likely Medium- High Efficient operations Indra is committed to environmental protection and is constantly working to improve its efficiency (including energy consumption or resource efficiency).
-This can result in cost reductions for Indra's operations, as well as reduced exposure to greenhouse gas emissions, less sensitivity to changes in the cost of carbon, and a reduced carbon footprint and environmental impact.
-Table 2: Climate Change opportunities analysis Direct operations Medium term Virtually certain Medium
+R&D&I is an opportunity that can result in an increase of revenues in the medium/long term and improve its competitiveness and positioning.
+Direct operations; Downstream Medium/ Long term Very likely Medium- High Resource efficiency and energy source Indra is committed to environmental protection and is constantly working to improve its operational efficiency (including energy consumption or resource efficiency).
+This can reduce operational costs, emissions, sensitivity to changes in the cost of carbon, carbon footprint and environmental impact.
+Direct operations Medium term Virtually certain Medium Resilience: supply chain Indra's commitment to sustainability extends throughout its supply chain , by incorporating corporate policies like the Sustainability Policy for Suppliers, which is mandatory for our suppliers.
+These types of measures contribute to making our supply chain much more robust and assure Indra's resilience .
+Upstream, Direct operations; Downstream Medium term Very likely Medium